MiddleZwei/Distributed-programming-technologies/README.md

 A set of technologies used in client-server applications.
 The idea was to look into each technology in a very detailed way, to understand how data flows, what problems we may encounter.
-For example, when the client is restared, the old operations are still ruiing, because it was detached from the emory, but wasn't terminated.
+For example, when the client is restared, the old operations are still running, because it was detached from the memory, but wasn't terminated.

 Used <b>Tomcat, Spring, Java Servlet, JSP, XML, Maven, Gradle, Hibernate</b>